Close

 MEETINGS OF BOARD OF DIRECTORS

-During the financial year ended on 31st March, 2022, Three Board Meeting was held, the detail of the meetings and the number of meetings attended by each director of the Company are separately given in the Corporate Governance Report.
+Since the Board of Directors was reconstituted on 15th February 2023 during the financial year ended on 31st March, 2023, two Meetings of the Board of Directors of the Company were held.
+The detail of the meetings and the number of meetings attended by each director of the Company are separately given in the Corporate Governance Report.
 The intervening gap between the two Board Meetings was not within the period as prescribed under the Companies Act, 2013 and SEBI (LODR) Regulations, 2015.

 MEETINGS OF INDEPENDENT DIRECTORS

-Section149, Schedule IV of the Companies Act 2013 and Regulation 25 of SEBI (LODR) Regulations, 2015, mandates the independent directors (ID) of a company to hold at least one separate meeting in a financial year themselves.
-In this meeting, the Independent Directors evaluates the performance of Board and its Committee as a Whole Time Directors, NonExecutive Directors and also assess the quality, quantity and the timeliness of flow of information between the Management and the Board. it is usual practice to hold such separate meeting towards the end of financial year.
+Sectionl49, Schedule IV of the Companies Act 2013 and Regulation 25 of SEBI (LODR) Regulations, 2015, mandates the independent directors (ID) of a company to hold at least one separate meeting in a financial year themselves.
+In this meeting, the Independent Directors evaluates the performance of Board and its Committee as a Whole Time Directors, Non-Executive Directors and also assess the quality, quantity and the timeliness of flow of information between the Management and the Board.
+It is usual practice to hold such separate meeting towards the end of financial year.

 PARTICULARS OF EMPLOYEES

-Disclosures pertaining to remuneration and other details as required under section 197(12) of the Companies Act 2013, read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 are attached as Annexure-3.
+Disclosures pertaining to remuneration and other details as required under section 197(12) of the Companies Act 2013,read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 are attached as Annexure-4.

-The particulars of employees as required under Section 197 of the Companies Act, 2013, read with Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (including any statutory modifications or re-enactments for the time being in force) in respect of the Top 10 Employees (In terms of remuneration drawn)including Employees employed throughout the financial year under review and in receipt of remuneration aggregating not less than Rs.
-1,02,00,000 per annum as given in Annexure-‘4’ hereto and forms part of this Report.
+The particulars of employees as required under Section 197 of the Companies Act, 2013, read with Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (including any statutory modifications or re-enactments for the time being in force) in respect ofthe Top 10 Employees (in terms of remuneration drawn) including Employees employed throughout the financial year under review and in receipt of remuneration aggregating not less than Rs.
+1,02,00,000 per annum as given in Annexure-5 hereto and forms part of this Report.

 Pursuant to the requirement of Section 134(3)(c) and 134(5) of the Companies Act, 2013, with respect to Directors’ Responsibility Statement, the Directors hereby confirm that:-

-(i) in the preparation of the annual accounts for the year ended 31st March, 2022, the applicable accounting standards, have been followed and there are no material departures from the same;
+(i) in the preparation of the annual accounts for the year ended 31st March,2023, the applicable accounting standards, have been followed and there are no material departures from the same;

 (ii) the directors have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at the end of the financial year and of the profit of the Company for that period;